thegworld/gtx-browser/docs/adding_to_third_party.md

 ### A note on size constraints

-The size of Chromium derived executables can impact overall performance of those binaries as they need to run on a wide range of devices including those with extremely limited RAM.
+The size of GTx Browser derived executables can impact overall performance of those binaries as they need to run on a wide range of devices including those with extremely limited RAM.
 Additionally, we have experience from Windows of the binary size impacting successful patch rate of updates as well as constraints from the Android Ecosystem where APKs included in the system image have hard